 Braids, buns and wavy hair oh my!
-If you’re looking for a sweet way to fix your child’s hair in less than five minutes, these step by step easy hairstyles for kids are for you!
+If you’re looking for a cute way to fix your child’s hair in less than five minutes, these step by step easy hairstyles for kids are for you!

 When Parker made her Ellen Show debut at 5 days old, the first thing our favorite host of daytime remarked on was her “wig”.
 A few months later it had evolved into something we called her Hillary Clinton look and by one she was already rocking french braids.
-The irony is that she spent most of her toddler years not wanting her hair brushed, much less fixed, much, much less to have clips or headbands in it, but my have things changed!
+The irony is that she spent most of her toddler years not wanting her hair brushed, much less fixed, much, much less to have clips, braids or headbands in it, but my have things changed!

 Kids Hairstyle #1: The French Braid Step by Step with Sparkly Hair Clips